Slain newspaper employees were dedicated to work, community

 "She was in many ways the best part of the newspaper in that she cared so much about the city," he said.

-The Sun reported the 65-year-old mother of four moved to Maryland 20 years ago after a career in fashion and public relations in New York.
+The 65-year-old moved to Maryland about 20 years ago after a career in fashion and public relations in New York.

-"My mother was a wonderful woman and a fantastic reporter," daughter Winters Geimer told the newspaper.
-"Her life was a gift to everyone who knew her and the world will not be the same without her.
-We are grieving and trying to make sure all of us can be together to celebrate the life of our mother."
+She had a flair for writing features and let her "quirky and fun" personality shine through in her work, according to Susan O'Brien, spokeswoman for the city of Annapolis.

+"She always seemed to be smiling.
+She was just a very pleasant person.
+It's just unbelievable to think she's no longer here," O'Brien said.

+Some congregation members laughed through tears as they shared stories about her.
+Dr. L.E.
+Gomez said Winters was, like him, a New York native and had a sarcastic, opinionated, irreverent manner.
+He loved their frequent discussions about local politics even though they often disagreed.

+"Wendi made me feel at home," he said.
+"It didn't matter what we were talking about.
+It was the way she communicated with people."

-Associated Press writer Denise Lavoie in Richmond, Virginia, contributed to this report.
+The AP News Research Center in New York and AP writers Sarah Rankin and Denise Lavoie in Richmond, Virginia, and Michael Kunzelman in Annapolis contributed to this report.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.